Adult Religious Exploration

 Spiritual Book Club: This group meets monthly, usually on the second Tuesday of the month from 5:30 p.m. until 7 p.m.
 The group is primarily a shared interactive experience in which participants share their own reflections of how different themes from the selected books relate to their lives.
 The group usually spends 3 to 4 months discussing a single book; discussion questions are emailed to participants a week or so in advance.
 However, drop-ins are welcome and it is not necessary to read the suggested reading before the meeting or to have received the questions in advance.
 Recent books the group has explored include Daring Greatly, by Brene Brown; and Non-Violent Communication: A Language of Life, by Marshall Rosenberg.
 Contact Spiritual Book Club for more information.

 Women's Spirit Circle: This is a circle for women to explore their spiritual interests in a safe, small group gathering.
 It meets monthly and drop-ins are welcome.
-Currently on hiatus.
+Contact Congregational Life Facilitator for more information.

 Men's Groups: Membership in one of these groups provides an opportunity for men to advance their own personal spiritual journey within a supportive group of peers.
 Each group’s discussions are confidential and each group develops its own operating agreements and times to meet.
 The seven principles of Unitarian Universalism inform and underpin our interactions.
 The relationships are covenantal.
 Periodic orientation sessions are scheduled for men who are interested in joining an open group, or for those who may be interested in starting their own group.
 Check the kiosk in the Gathering Hall for contacts and announcements.

 Our Adult RE programs also include embodied spirituality classes, such as Dances of Universal Peace, yoga, and qigong.
 All are welcome!